 Are you completely new to blogging?
-Looking for a beginner-friendly guide to creating your first WordPress blog with an affordable and reliable hosting company?
-This starter-guide will show you how to start your blog with Bluehost.
+Looking for a beginner-friendly guide to creating your first WordPress blog?
+This starter-guide will show you how to start a blog with Bluehost quickly and painlessly.

 To complete your blog creation, I’ll also take you through some quick steps for installing a theme and some plugins.